 Director Jill Jimenez: Hello, everyone.
 This is one the events I was most looking forward to here at our 40th Anniversary Celebration.
 Richard Whittaker has been doing our Berkeley Treasures Interview Series for about two years.
 It’s a wonderful series because it puts us in touch with some of the people we hear about, but don’t ever have access to.
 When we were talking about this celebration we thought, “Let’s look back at our history.”
 So it seemed logical to invite Carl Worth, who is the founding director of the art center here.
 He was here at a very significant time, and the center was thriving.
 I for one, as the new director, am going to be taking notes here today.
 So, Richard and Carl…

 Richard Whittaker: Thank you, Jill.
 It’s been a pleasure making Carl’s acquaintance in preparation for this conversation.
 We’re going to ask Carl to reminisce a bit and give us a picture of the founding of the Berkeley Art Center and those early years, which were so rich and exciting.
-But first, Carl, tell us something about that young man who got that job in 1967 through the forces of fate?
+But first, Carl, would you tell us something about that young man who got the job in 1967 through the forces of fate?

 Carl Worth: They were forces of fate.
 I was 32 years old.
 I had been in the Bay Area for quite a while, but first I’ll give a little background.
 I was born in the Bronx in New York.
 My parents came from Eastern Europe and never went past high school.
 My father was a Sunday painter, a plein aire painter.
 We used to go out into the nearby park and I would watch him paint.